Who does this apply to?

 How will AXS collect my taxpayer information?

 AXS has partnered with a third-party database solution provider to collect your information via a tax profile.
-To ensure accurate tax reporting to the IRS, we need you to provide the following:
+To ensure accurate tax reporting is provided to the IRS, we will ask you to provide the following:

 - Contact information (mailing address, e-mail address, phone number)

-Beginning in January 2022, if your unadjusted gross sales in your AXS account exceed the defined thresholds for the applicable calendar year when you sign in to your AXS account, you will be prompted to complete your Taxpayer ID Form by clicking Complete Form.
-We recommend that you complete the Taxpayer ID form using a desktop computer using a web browser with no pop-up blockers.
+Each calendar year, if your unadjusted gross sales in your AXS account exceeds the defined minimum thresholds, when you sign into your AXS account, you will be prompted to complete a Taxpayer ID Intake Form by clicking Complete Form.
+We recommend using a desktop browser with no pop-up blockers when completing the form.

 From desktop: